Finding a no fee travel credit card is kind of like finding life on Mars - it's hard and definitely takes some time...

 Lower Minimum Income Needed

-The Capital One Aspire Travel Platinum MasterCard is another strong contender, especially in insurance.
+The Capital One Aspire Travel Platinum MasterCard is another strong contender, especially for insurance.
 You get double the usual extended warranty (2 years), longer purchase protection (120 days), price protection (rare), $300 worth of lost, stolen, or delayed baggage, rental car theft and damage, and $250,000 of travel accident.

 Finally, always remember that letting credit cards with rewards entice you into much higher spending and debt is NEVER worth it.
 Please only apply for these cards if you plan to pay them off in full every month.